The Clear Edge

 All $100K+ infrastructure.
 None of it is necessary at $54K.

-The result: 8 months at $54K with no growth.
-All the time went to building systems instead of selling and delivering.
+The result: 8 months stuck at $54K/month with no revenue growth while her time went into building systems instead of selling and delivering.

-Opportunity cost: 8 months × $24K potential monthly growth = $192K in delayed revenue.
+Opportunity cost: 8 months × $24K in potential monthly growth = $192K in delayed revenue.

-Then Maya found the Revenue Stage Roadmap.
-It showed exactly what to build at each stage.
+Then Maya used the Revenue Stage Roadmap, which showed exactly what to build at each stage of revenue so she could focus on the right systems instead of overbuilding.

 At $50K–$75K, the roadmap said: